Aditya Hrudayam is a devotional hymn composed on Hindu God Surya.

 This stotram can ward off the fears and brings courage in oneself at the same time removing the enemies from your path.

-Reciting this hymn can also uplifted you during difficult situations as well as from deep sorrow.
+Reciting this hymn can also uplift you during difficult situations as well as from deep sorrow.

-The other Aditya hrudayam benefits are it can help the devotee to mediate on the Sun God and makes them closer to the Gods abode.
+The other Aditya hrudayam benefits are it can help the devotee to meditate on the Sun God and makes them closer to the Gods adobe.

 When to Chant Aditya Hrudayam Stotram

 There are no restrictions on when to chant this stotram.
-But several devotees has a habit of chanting this stotram three times a day or at least once in a day during the mornings.
+But several devotees have a habit of chanting this stotram three times a day or at least once a day during the mornings.

-However, during the important days of Sun God like Sundays and on Ratha Saptami, Sankranthi, or Pongal festivals it is the quintessential stotram, which is dedicated to God Aditya.
+However, during the important days of Sun God like Sundays and on Ratha Saptami, Sankranthi, or Pongal festivals it is the quite essential stotram, which is dedicated to God Aditya.